[ Events ]

 Project Manager, Association Reserves of WA

 Karen McDonald, CMCA, AMS, PCAM, RS, is a Project Manager at Association Reserves of WA.
-A former association manager, 2018 marks Karen’s 18th year in the community association industry where she now helps bridge the gap between associations and their reserve studies.
-Karen is President Elect for the WSCAI Chapter and serves as liaison to the Communications Committee and the Market Expansion Committee.
+A former association manager, 2019 marks Karen’s 19th year in the community association industry where she now helps bridge the gap between associations and their reserve studies.
+Karen is the President for the WSCAI Chapter and serves as liaison to the Membership and the Market Expansion Committees.
 Outside of the office, she enjoys gardening and traveling.

 Jeremy Newman, CPA